ryanhchung/single-cell/README.md

 # single-cell

-Do not run every lines all at once!
+Running every lines at once is not recommended.